 Dr. Dan Hebert

 During the past several years, Dr. Dan has continued to expand his skills in advanced veterinary medicine.
 This includes ultrasound, digital imaging, dental surgery, laser surgery, endoscopy, critical care, and echocardiography.
-As many of you may have noticed, we have already begun to upgrade the technology at the practice to allow our patients to receive this innovative care here instead of having to be sent several towns away.
+He continues to bring in specialized equipment, doctors, and staff to help provide more advanced care to local pets without the need to leave Duxbury.

 For fun, his activities reflect that of a true New Englander: skiing, hiking, golfing, tennis, kayaking, boating, swimming, scuba diving, fishing, and cycling.
 He also has a severe travel bug and has visited places around the globe.
 His favorites include Alaska, the Azores, and Ecuador, including the Amazon and the Galapagos.

-For furry friends, he has a cat and a black Lab.
-Macy, an 11-year-old calico was rescued from severe abuse and required multiple surgeries during his internship to walk again.
-According to Dr. Dan, she still loves people and rarely stops purring.
-She likes to help him relax by lying across his computer while he is trying to work.
-His dog, Joe, was retired early from the Prison Pups program due to a short attention span.
+For furry friends, he has a black Lab, Joe.
+Joe was retired early from the NEADS Prison Pups program due to a short attention span.
 He enjoys swimming, walking in the town forest, and sleeping.